Gamification – Relatively New Concept in Education

 How it works

-Copious amounts of literature could be found on professional development of teachers while ‘gamification’ is a relatively new concept in education.
-However, marrying the two subjects was relatively straight-forward as professional development furthers the education of teachers, and gamification has been used to further the education of students and employees for the past twenty or so years.
+Copious amounts of literature can be found on the professional development of teachers, while 'gamification' is a relatively new concept in education.
+However, merging the two subjects was relatively straightforward.
+Professional development furthers the education of teachers, and gamification has been used to further the education of students and employees for the past twenty or so years.
 The purpose of the study was to see if providing a gamification choice for teachers would be as effective as providing a gamification choice for students.
-Furthermore, would professional learning be internally motivated if there were perceived incentives involved for teachers to learn new concepts, technologies, or teaching strategies through the gamification processes.

 Need a custom essay on the same topic?